Canada–Taiwan relations: Modern history

 Canada continued to recognize the ROC as the sole representative of China after the latter's retreat to Taiwan.
 However, Canada has neither reopened its embassy in Taipei nor appointed an ambassador there.
 In 1955, the Canadian government concluded that the status of Taiwan remained unresolved.
 The option of recognizing both the ROC and the People's Republic of China (PRC) was impossible as both authoritarian polities insisted on sole recognition.

-On 13 October 1970, Canada recognized the PRC and suspended diplomatic relations with the Republic of China (ROC) in Taiwan.
-In the United Nations General Assembly Resolution 2758 Canada supported the People's Republic of China (PRC) as the representative of "China" to the United Nations, though the resolution made no determinations for the representation or sovereignty of Taiwan.
+On 13 October 1970, Canada recognized the PRC and suspended diplomatic relations with the ROC in Taiwan.
+In the United Nations General Assembly Resolution 2758 Canada supported the PRC as the representative of "China" to the United Nations.
 After diplomatic relations between Canada and the ROC were suspended, both diplomatic missions were replaced by representative offices.

 Presently, the Government of the Republic of China maintains the Taipei Economic and Cultural Office in Canada in Ottawa, and three other offices in Vancouver, Toronto and Montreal.
 Taiwan External Trade Development Council also has offices in Toronto and Vancouver.

 The Government of Canada established the Canadian Trade Office in Taipei in 1986 during the days of Brian Mulroney.
 During the mandate of Stephen Harper the Canadian Office expanded and moved to the Xinyi District of Taipei.

 In October 2019, Stephen Harper visited Taipei as a private citizen to attend the Yushan Forum, promote his book, Right Here, Right Now, and give a speech that was described as a "thinly-veiled criticism of China's economic model" by the Globe and Mail.

 In 2024 British Columbia opened a trade office in Taiwan.
 Called the British Columbia Trade and Investment Representative Office it is located in Taipei.